nina-kasimova/books-ui/README.md

 ## Load Data

+Doesn't work anymore cos they changed design and it obviously was a bad way to get data

 Run python script `scraper.py` to download data from a provided list of books.
 Read instructions in that repo on how to do that
 Don't make any changes in this project, just rerun the server